GridTools/gt4py/docs/GDPs/gdp-0001-standalone-cli.rst

 Finally, the backend may allow options specific to it.
 These can be passed using the `--option` or `-O` flag.
-For example the `GridTools` multi core backend takes a `debug` flag (which does nothing during source file generation) but would activate debug flags if we ask gt4py to compile a readily importable python extension.
+For example the `GridTools` multi core backend takes a `debug` flag (which does nothing during source file generation) but would activate debug flags if we ask gt4py to compile a readily importable Python extension.

 .. code-block:: bash